Additivity and Fiber Sequences for Combinatorial K-Theory: Adding weak equivalences

-\begin{ex} As explained in \cref{ex:exactfcgw}, weakly idempotent complete exact categories can be given the structure of a $\fcgw$ category.
+\begin{ex} As explained in \cref{ex:exactcgw}, weakly idempotent complete exact categories can be given the structure of an $\fcgwa$ category.
 Let $\C$ be such a category, which in addition has a Waldhausen structure.
-If we denote by $\W$ the class of objects $X\in\C$ such that $0\to X$ is a weak equivalence, then $(\C, \W)$ will be an $\fcgwa$ category whenever $\W$ has 2-out-of-3.
+If we denote by $\W$ the class of objects $X\in\C$ such that $0\to X$ is a weak equivalence, then $(\C, \W)$ will be a relative $\fcgwa$ category whenever $\W$ has 2-out-of-3.

-For example, this will be the case when $\C$ is a Waldhausen category constructed from a cotorsion pair and any such class $\W$ of acyclic objects as in \cite{cotorsion}, when $\C$ is a biWaldhausen category satisfying the extension and saturation axioms (such as the complicial biWaldhausen categories of \cite[1.2.11]{TT}), and when $\C$ satisfies the saturation axiom and is both left and right proper (like the complicial exact categories with weak equivalences of \cite[Definition 3.2.9]{Sch11}).
+For instance, this will be the case when $\C$ is a Waldhausen category constructed from a cotorsion pair and any such class $\W$ of acyclic objects as in \cite{cotorsion}, when $\C$ is a biWaldhausen category satisfying the extension and saturation axioms (such as the complicial biWaldhausen categories of \cite[1.2.11]{TT}), and when $\C$ satisfies the saturation axiom and is both left and right proper (like the complicial exact categories with weak equivalences of \cite[Definition 3.2.9]{Sch11}).
 In particular, our construction recovers the classical (epi and mono) quasi-isomorphisms for the case of chain complexes on an exact category, where acyclic objects are given by the exact complexes. \end{ex}

+\begin{ex} Recall that an $\fcgwa$ category $\C$ has a sum operation where $A + B$ is given by the $\star$-pushout of the span $A \mlto \varnothing \mrto B$.
+In an extensive category this is the coproduct and in an exact category this is the direct sum.
+We can then define the object $nA$ as the $n$-fold sum of an object $A$ with itself, and the full double subcategory $n\C$ containing all objects of the form $nA$.

+The initial object is always in $n\C$, and in many examples of $\C$ such as finite sets and free $R$-modules, $n\C$ will be closed under kernels, cokernels, and extensions in the ambient ECGW category $\C$.
+This can often be shown using an invariant such as cardinality (for finite sets) or dimension (for free $R$-modules) with respect to which extensions are additive.
+In this case $(\C,n\C)$ will form a relative $\fcgwa$ category. \end{ex}

+\begin{ex} The objects of any full extensive subcategory $\Y$ of an extensive category $\X$ closed under complements forms a class of acyclic objects.
+We will denote this relative $\fcgwa$ category by $(\X,\Y)$.
+This condition is weaker than the Serre condition as it only requires $B$ to be in $\Y$ if both $A$ and $A \sqcup B$ are, rather than merely $A \sqcup B$.
+The complementary subcategory $\X - \Y$, however, will not be closed under coproducts unless $\Y$ is Serre. \end{ex}

+\begin{ex} In the $\fcgwa$ category $\fGh_n$ of open heterogeneous $n$-dimensional polytopes from \cref{polytopes}, the objects in the full double subcategory $\fGh_{n-1}$ form a class of acyclic objects, as unions of simplices of dimension at most $n-1$ contain the empty set and are closed under complements and disjoint unions.
+In the resulting relative $\fcgwa$ category, a weak equivalence is a piecewise inclusion of polytopes whose complement is at most $(n-1)$-dimensional.